SirHesti/seterror/README.md

 # seterror
-simple program to create an errorlevel
+very simple program to create an errorlevel